dyatelok/fractals/README.md

 # fractals

-Little rusty program to ptint fractals to your terminal!
+Little rusty program to print fractals to your terminal!
 Output matches the size of your terminal window.

 `cargo run --release --bin mandelbrot`
 ```